High-dimensional copula variational approximation through transformation: Variational Inference

 \subsection{Two transformations}

 Key to the success of our approach is the choice of an appropriate family of transformations $t_{\gamma}$.
-For this we consider two choices that have proven successful in transforming data to normality or symmetry.
-The first is the one parameter transformation of \cite{yeojohnson2000} (YJ hereafter), which extends the Box-Cox transformation to the entire real line.
-It is given here as
+Because $\psi_i=t_{\gamma_i}(\theta_i)$ has distribution function $F_i$, which is either Gaussian or skew-normal in our paper, we consider two choices that have proven successful in transforming data to near normality or symmetry.
+The first is the single parameter transformation of \cite{yeojohnson2000} (YJ hereafter), which extends the Box-Cox transformation to the entire real line.
+For $0<\gamma<2$, it is given by